AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

     - ✅ Audit logs are enabled and accessible via the terminal.

-#### Step 3: Test Read Access to Customers with Support User
+#### Step 3: Test Read Access to Customer Data with Support User
 - Action:
-  - Open test/http/ProcessorService.http file.
+  - Open the test/http/ProcessorService.http file.
   - Ensure that the username is 'alice'.
 The password should be left empty.
-  - Scroll to  Line 119 and click on 'Send Request' to run the 'GET {{server}}/odata/v4/processor/Customers' request.
+  - Scroll to line 119 and click on 'Send Request' to run the 'GET {{server}}/odata/v4/processor/Customers' request.

 - Results:
-  - ✅ Here is a sample audit log event **SensitiveDataRead** for 1 customer entity.
+  - ✅ Here is a sample audit log event **SensitiveDataRead** for one customer entity.
 In your log, the timestamp matches the current timestamp.
     ```
     [odata] - GET /odata/v4/processor/Customers
     [cds] - connect to audit-log > audit-log-to-console